grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 #### Use a contextual logger

 Use a contextual logger to automatically include additional key-value pairs attached to `context.Context`.
-For example, you can use `traceID` to allow correlating logs with traces and to correlate logs with a common identifier.
+For example, you can use `traceID` to allow correlating logs with traces and correlate logs with a common identifier.
 You can create a new contextual logger by using the `FromContext` method on your instantiated logger; you can also combine this method when [reusing logger with certain key-value pairs](#reuse-logger-with-certain-keyvalue-pairs).
 We recommend using a contextual logger whenever you have access to a `context.Context`.

 :::note